MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 Next, complete the following steps to ensure your client computer is set up and configured correctly.

+>[!NOTE]
+> The code examples in the Quickstart and Tutorial sections assume use of Visual Studio 2017 or greater.

 ### Windows 10

 1. Using Windows Update, update your machine to Windows 10 Fall Creators Update (version 1709) or later.
 To  verify your current version: